 Maybe learning about turmeric and making a Turmeric Vanilla Latté will inspire you to put down the croissant and reach for a curry?
 Let’s take a gander.

 My stance on the word “superfood” is that it’s bullshit.

 There is no one miracle ingredient or food that will cure everything from cancer to low self-esteem (though people who sell coconut oil would like you to think otherwise).
 It’s the combination of lots of different whole plant foods that keep the body happy and healthy.

-My stance on this hasn’t changed, but turmeric might be as close to being a “superfood” as they come.
+My stance on this hasn’t changed on why superfoods are overrated, but turmeric might be as close to being a “superfood” as they come.
 Damn it!
 Does this mean I have to start wearing mala beads, learn how to cleanse energy and do “Awaken Centered” Yoga?